diogoalves12/LDTS-Project/README.md

 ### **Structure**

-- **Problem in context:** The **minesweeper** minesweeper is complex, involving a lot of components, and so we need to organize our code the best way possible.
-As the complexity of the minesweeper increases, we need a simple structure.
+- **Problem in context:** The **game** minesweeper is complex, involving a lot of components, and so we need to organize our code the best way possible.
+As the complexity of the game increases, we need a simple structure.
 To ensure that the code is easy to maintain, extend, and read.
 A well-structured code makes it easier to debug and add new features.

 - **The Pattern:** The **MVC (Model-VIew-Controller)** pattern is ideal for this situation.
-It separates the minesweeper into 3 components:
+It separates the game into 3 components:

-  - **Model** - Contains the logic of the minesweeper.
+  - **Model** - Contains the logic of the game.
   - **View** -  Responsible for displaying the model data and receiving user input.
   - **Controller** - Acts as the mediator between the model and view, interpreting user actions and updating the model.